 - Executive employees

 - Highly compensated employees

-Please be reminded, some states and/or localities have additional requirements for employees to qualify for these exemptions.
+Some states and/or localities have differing or additional requirements for employees to qualify for exemptions.
 In certain states, some exemptions are not available at all.
-For example, California does not provide an exemption for highly compensated employees.
+For example, California and New York do not recognize the FLSA’s exemptions for highly compensated employees or business owners.
 Employers need to check applicable state and local wage and hour laws before making a determination on whether an employee is exempt.

-For a list of other, less common FLSA exemptions, see additional FLSA exemptions.
+For a list of other, less common FLSA exemptions, see here.

 To be exempt, employees must generally meet three tests:

 - Duties test: The employee's job duties must primarily involve executive, administrative, or professional duties as defined by the regulations.
 Each exemption classification requires certain types of exempt duties.

 - Salary basis test: The employee must be paid a predetermined and fixed salary that is not subject to reduction because of changes in the quality or quantity of work performed.
 For certain exemptions, a fixed fee may also meet this test.

 - Salary level test: The amount of salary paid must meet a minimum amount specified by the regulations.

 On the federal level, owners or employees with more than 20% bona-fide equity interest are not subject to the salary level requirement.
 If the employee holds under 20% bona-fide equity interest, they may not be exempt unless they qualify for another exemption.
 Additionally, certain white collar employees are not subject to either the salary basis or salary level tests (e.g., doctors, teachers, lawyers, outside sales employees).